-A lifelong ballet choreographer and dancer, Twyla Tharp (b.
-1941) gives us an energizing and stabilizing book, The Creative Habit: Learn It and Use it for Life, to motivate the creative habit.
+Renowned ballet choreographer and dancer Twyla Tharp (born July 1, 1941) gives us an energizing and stabilizing book, The Creative Habit: Learn It and Use it for Life, to motivate the creative habit.
 The book speaks to anyone, Tharp quickly dismisses the question of talent being enough (or that genius cannot be taught): she notes “Nobody worked harder than Mozart.”

-The Creative Habit includes exercises and examples from Tharp’s long life producing highly original modern ballet and ballet and contemporary dance cross-overs.
+Tharp’s creative habit is highly directive and illustrative.
+It includes exercises and examples from Tharp’s long life producing highly original modern ballet and ballet and contemporary dance cross-overs.
 It also demands we work hard.2

-Pair this timeless book on work and creativity with Rollo May’s insightful guidance on creativity and fear or read firsthand the discipline it took for John Steinbeck to produce his masterpiece, The Grapes of Wrath in mere months (and what this discipline cost him).
+Pair The Creative Habit with Rollo May’s insightful guidance on creativity and fear or read firsthand the discipline it took for John Steinbeck to produce his masterpiece, The Grapes of Wrath, in mere months (and what this discipline cost his self-esteem).